andrea-da/gda5/README.md

+# REMOTE
 # gda5
-# lear how to handle merge conflict
+# learn how to handle merge conflict